Insert your registered company name (“we“, “us”, “our”) are committed to protecting and respecting your privacy.

 means the customer named in the Order Form;

-means the hosting centre where the Solution is hosted becomes unusable, with little chance of a short-term recovery;
+means the hosting center where the Solution is hosted becomes unusable, with little chance of a short-term recovery;

 means maintenance, upgrades, Updates, repairs to hardware and software related to resolving immediate problems causing instability in the Solution;